martinsda/azure-fundamentals/7-My Notes.md

 ### Azure Policy
 Azure Policy is a service in Azure that allows you to enforce and govern compliance with organizational standards and best practices.
 It helps you ensure that your Azure resources are deployed and configured correctly.

-### Containers Instances and Limitations Managed by Azure Arc Outside of the Subscription

 ### PowerShell and Cmdlets
 PowerShell is a scripting language and command-line shell that is widely used for automation and management tasks in Azure.
 Azure provides a set of cmdlets (pronounced "command-lets") that allow you to interact with Azure resources using PowerShell.